• Fall Recipes

 Brown butter brown sugar cookie dough balls.

-STEP 7: Bake in the 350°F oven for 11-13 minutes or until edges just begin to brown.
-Remove from the oven and let them cool on the cookie sheet for 2 minutes, then remove to wire rack to cool completely, about 30 minutes.
+Bake for 11-13 minutes, or until the edges just begin to brown.
+Let the cookies cool on the sheet for 2 minutes, then transfer to a wire rack to cool completely (about 30 minutes).

 A brown butter brown sugar cookie with bite taken out of it.